The Elimination Diet – Uncover Your Food Reactions!

-These foods are eliminated for a certain period, such as 3 weeks to 3 months.
-This elimination phase is important because foods can produce reactions in your body that can lasts up to 21 days!
+These foods are eliminated for usually 3 weeks but sometimes up to 3 months.
+This elimination phase is important because foods can produce reactions in your body that can last up to 21 days!
 This means you could eat a certain food and still feel its effects 3 weeks later.

 The goal of the elimination phase is to get you feeling your absolute best!
 Once we get to this stage, the ‘challenge’ can begin…

 The Challenge phase is the most exciting part of the diet – Get ready to REALLY understand your body!

 Challenging foods includes strategically reintroducing foods, one at a time, and only one, every 2 to 3 days.
 You need to carefully note any symptoms you experience on each reintroduction.
 Any new or returning symptoms experienced are likely to be due to that food.
 When a ‘problem’ food is found, we can then test different forms of that food and really pin-point where the reaction is coming from.
 This phase can take from a few weeks to a few months, depending on the amount of foods initially eliminated.